 I plan to take remote courses in the fall.
 How can I prepare for these courses before the start of the semester?

 We strongly recommend that you review some remote learning resources for using Zoom on the School’s Student Resources page.

 The course instructor or academic unit will contact students via their McGill email address with information as to when they may access the course.
 Don’t forget to activate your McGill email upon registration, if you have not already done so, as this is the official communication tool for all McGill students.

-If you need technical support to connect to your course remotely, you can reach the McGill IT Service Desk by phone at 514-398-3398
+If you need technical support to connect to your course remotely, contact:

 I am currently participating in the Integrated Internship Pilot at SCS as part of my course/program.
 What happens to my final course grade if I am unable to complete my Internship?